 - We are aware that some children with SEND also have medical or personal care needs which require attention during the school day, including the administration of medication.

-- Wherever possible medication is not given in school or parents/ carers come into school to give it to their child.
+- Wherever possible medication is not given in school or we request parents/ carers come into school to give it to their child.
 The school’s policy on administering medicine is available from the school office on request.

 - If a child requires a Health Plan then a meeting is set up with the Deputy Headteacher, parent and care professional concerned.
 All staff are made aware of the Health Plan through Staff Briefings.
 All Health Plans are reviewed on a regular basis and the relevant staff have annual medical needs training in key medical conditions e.g. asthma, diabetes, epilepsy.

-- In any case of medical emergency all staff are trained to phone 999.
+- In any case of a medical emergency, all staff are trained to phone 999.

 - Children who require rescue medication e.g. Epi-pen, Insulin are given this as required by trained staff, following signed parental consent.